TheDanishDynamo/pwrx/README.md

 Note: The password is copied to the clipboard, to clear the clipboard after paste, restart the computer.

 Note: Store the USB flash drive off site, in a security box, e.g. in a bank
+Note: Memorize the passphrase, don't use any obvious names such as name of the USB flash drive, the location of storage.
+Perform a 6 month routine to refresh memory of the procedure.